ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### From REST

-The REST API expects Field values to be provided in a hash-like structure.
+The REST API expects field values to be provided in a hash-like structure.
 Those keys are identical to those expected by the `Image\Value` constructor: `fileName`, `alternativeText`.
 In addition, image data can be provided using the `data` property, with the image's content encoded as base64.

-#### Creating an Image Field
+#### Creating an Image field

 ```
 <?xml version="1.0" encoding="UTF-8"?>